lunapapa-finland/wikijs/Future/ALBrooks/TradingRange.md

 # Trading Range

 - BLSHS
 - DO NOT BET ON BO!
+BO usually stands for
+	- Big Breakout Bar, larger than the past several bars = consecutive big trend bars
+  - no tails or relatively small tails
+  - even PB, PB bar should be small, better less than half of the BO bar
 - Pull back more than 20 bars, prefer to be TR and Neutral, prior trend too far in past, lost almost all influence
 - Big UP, Big DOWN, BIG Confusion
 - Signal Bars and setups are weak